 They then laid the trap with a question designed to get him in trouble no matter which way He answered.
 They asked Him whether it was lawful to give tribute to Caesar.
 A "no" would be treason against the Roman government; a "yes" would alienate those Jews who equated patriotism with resistance to Rome.

-Another spellbound person: the great martyr Barbara.
-Though her father locked her away from the world, she heard the Gospel from her maidservants and was deeply drawn to it.
-Her father, like the Jewish leaders but without their subtle craft, reacted with fear and dragged her directly to the authorities.
+One of those people spellbound by Jesus Christ's words was the great martyr Barbara.
+Though her father locked her away from the world, she heard the Gospel from her maidservants and was drawn to Christ.
+Her father, like the Jewish leaders but without their subtlety, reacted with fear and dragged her directly to the authorities.
 Barbara had to decide what to render to Caesar and what belonged only to God.
 Perhaps as she was being martyred she held onto Christ's words and let them carry her to Him.
 She had maintained the image and likeness He gave her, so she could be certain of a warm welcome.